Middle East Command: Second World War

-While Auchinleck was in command, the British Eighth Army confronting the German Afrika Korps and the Italian Army was commanded successively by General Sir Alan Cunningham and Lieutenant-General Neil Ritchie.
+While Auchinleck was in post, the British Eighth Army confronting the German Afrika Korps and the Italian Army was commanded successively by General Sir Alan Cunningham and Lieutenant-General Neil Ritchie.
 Ritchie was dismissed after defeats at the hands of Rommel.
 Auchinleck assumed the field command himself and the Italo-German advance was halted at the First Battle of El Alamein.
 The "Auk," as he was known to his troops, struggled with the innate conservatism of the army establishment to get the armoured and infantry wings of the army to fight together on the German pattern, but had only limited success.

-Rommel's opponent, Auchinleck (and his predecessor Wavell), was subjected to constant political interference.
-He received a series of hectoring telegrams and instructions from Prime Minister Winston Churchill throughout late 1941 and early 1942.
+Auchinleck, like his predecessor Wavell, was subjected to constant political interference; he received a series of hectoring telegrams and instructions from Prime Minister Winston Churchill throughout late 1941 and early 1942.
 Churchill constantly sought an offensive from Auchinleck.
 Disappointed with the military reverses in Egypt and Cyrenaica, he was desperate for some sort of British victory before the planned Anglo-American landings in North Africa (Operation "Torch") scheduled for November 1942.
 In August 1942, immediately after the Eighth Army had all but exhausted itself after First Alamein, Churchill flew to Cairo, purportedly for consultations with Auchinleck, but had in fact made up his mind before he left Britain.
 Auchinleck was sacked by Churchill, almost certainly because he refused to be bullied by Churchill into ordering a major offensive before he and his troops were properly prepared.
 He was replaced as C-in-C Middle East by General Sir Harold Alexander and as GOC Eighth Army by Lieutenant-General William Gott, who was killed in Egypt before taking up command.
 On Gott's death, Lieutenant-General Bernard Montgomery was appointed commander of the Eighth Army.
 Auchinleck was offered the command of a newly created Persia and Iraq Command which was being split out from Middle East Command, but felt unable to accept the appointment, which was then taken by General Sir Henry Maitland Wilson.

 Alexander presided over Montgomery's victory at the Second Battle of El Alamein.
 After the Anglo-American forces from Operation Torch and the Western Desert forces met in the Tunisian campaign in January 1943, he became deputy to General Dwight D. Eisenhower in Allied Forces Headquarters (AFHQ).

 With Eighth Army passing to AFHQ's command, Middle East Command became somewhat of a military backwater.
 General Wilson succeeded Alexander as its commander-in-chief and during his tenure it mounted only one significant operation: the unsuccessful Dodecanese Campaign from September to November 1943.

 The last act of Middle East Command took place during the Levant Crisis between May and June 1945 when British and Indian troops successfully invaded Syria and escorted French forces back to their barracks.